 The graph indicates the declining proportion of regular staffs in recent years.
-Particularly, female regular staffs declined to less than half of the female labour force from 67.9% in 1985 to 44.1% in 2016.
+Particularly, female regular staffs have been declining since 1985, less than half of the female labor force, but in 2016 it has turned to 44.1%, which has turned upward.

-Average Hourly Wage for Workers
+Wage for Workers